mpigsley/nebraska-mushrooms/src/cms/content/species/trametes-gibbosa.md

 The Lumpy Bracket (_Trametes gibbosa_) is a decomposer of wood that can be found year-round.
 Common in woodlands, it features a mostly white or cream-colored lumpy cap that sometimes cultures algae appearing vivid green.

 The cap is shaped like a half-circle or kidney-shaped when viewed from the top (in outline), and is generally quite flat (other than the "lumpiness").
-It is a tough perineal polypore (aka gargoyle) and can be found growing alone or in small to large groups.
+It is a tough perennial polypore (aka gargoyle) and can be found growing alone or in small to large groups.
 Some caps can grow up to a foot in diameter or larger.
 The caps are tough and leathery.

 The hymenophore consists of elongated, sausage-shaped, or maze-like pores.
 It has a white spore print.